vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 To get some familiarity with routing, run the following commands:

-1. Map another route to your app with the `map-route` command, making sure to view the help for the command first.
+1. Map another route to your app with the `cf map-route` command, making sure to view the help for the command first.
     Choose a unique hostname by following the
     [Route naming guide](../route-naming/).